 Trapped in a sort of limbo and unable to communicate with the people she holds dearest, Serafina has to rely on the unlikeliest of allies to save not only herself but everyone in the Biltmore.

 Everything plays out in a fast-paced, action-packed story that sees everyone’s favorite characters coming together for their ‘final battle’ so to speak.
 Everything that’s happened over the course of the series comes together at the end.
-But while this may be the final book in the series, Beatty doesn’t let that keep him from doing new things and challenging our characters until the end and he gives us a much more in depth look at the magic from the series.
+But while this may be the end of one chapter of the Serafina story, Beatty doesn’t let that keep him from doing new things and challenging our characters until the end and he gives us a much more in depth look at the magic from the series.

 Now, I do want to point out that while Serafina and the Black Cloak and Serafina and the Twisted Staff both stood on their own for the most part, Serafina and the Splintered Heart relies heavily on both of the stories that have come before it.
 You’re going to want to read them before tackling this latest book.